Romualdo de Toledo y Robles: Early war: in hiding and in officialdom (1936–1937)

 No source provides information whether de Toledo was engaged in anti-Republican Carlist conspiracy or whether he was even aware of it.
 In the early summer he remained in Madrid, and on July 14 he attended the funeral of Calvo Sotelo.
 However, 4 days later, at the moment of the July 1936 coup, de Toledo was already on vacation in the small Gipuzkoan spa of Cestona, where he holidayed together with another Traditionalist politician, Joaquín Beunza.
 The latter was soon detained by the Anarchist militia, and de Toledo was warned that he might soon follow suit.
 According to his own account there was a civil governor who bothered to Cestona to get him arrested, yet at the time he was already fleeing in a train westwards.
 He settled in Santander, unclear whether under false identity or incognito and whether single or accompanied by the family.
 De Toledo spent 5 months in the Cantabrian capital.
 It is neither known how he made it to the Nationalist zone; in June 1937, shortly after the fall of Biscay, he appeared in San Sebastián, allegedly “tras grandes peligros y persecuciones”.
-As he was believed to had fallen victim of Republican repression, his re-appearance was sort of a media scoop.
+As he was believed to have fallen victim of Republican repression, his re-appearance was sort of a media scoop.
 Numerous newspapers issued in the Nationalist zone published his description of Republican-held Santander, though all accounts were singularly uninformative as to details of his personal lot.